thinodium/thinodium/README.md

 ## Creating an Adapter

-An adapter simply has to provide a `Database` class which extends the Thinodium base class and overrides the necessary internal methods:
+An adapter has to extend the base `Database` and `Model` classes and override the necessary internal methods:

 ```js
 "use strict";